truust-io/docs.truust.io/content/getting-started.md

 ### KYC - Know Your Customer

 KYC is the process of a company verifying the identity of its clients.
-Truust is fully compliant with legislations about KYC and AML (Anti Money Laundering) measures. **We require from business that want to use our platform to comply with our rules** and provide the information and documentation requested when signing up to our services.
+Truust is fully compliant with legislations about KYC and AML (Anti Money Laundering) measures. **We require from the business that wants to use our platform to comply with our rules** and provide the information and documentation requested when signing up to our services.

 ### Order

 Orders are the main entities with which our tool works. **An order is associated with a buyer and a seller**, identified by their phone numbers or email addresses.

-You do not have to understand an order as a product.
+You do not have to understand order as a product.
 An order should be understood as **a unique access to a payment gateway** with stable actors and fixed values.

 _Other industry names: Transaction, Checkout_